swiftlang/swift-evolution/proposals/NNNN-filepath-in-stdlib.md

 #### Path reconstruction

-An inverse of decomposition: construct a path from an anchor, a sequence of components, and a trailing separator flag.
+An inverse of decomposition: construct a path from an anchor, a sequence of components, and a suffix (a trailing separator or, on Darwin, a resource fork).
 Useful when transplanting an anchor onto existing components, when assembling a path from independently-computed parts, or when a developer wants explicit control over each axis of the decomposition.

 The reconstructed path parses and normalizes exactly as if the equivalent string literal had been provided.
 Duplicate separators between components are not possible (components cannot contain separators); interior `.` components, if any, are dropped by normalization in non-verbatim paths; `..` components are preserved.